Sea Power: The U.S. Navy and Foreign Policy

 Where is the U.S. Navy deployed?

-The navy has six fleets covering different parts of the world, and it maintains more than a dozen permanent installations outside the contiguous United States, with multiple locations in Italy and Japan.
+The navy has seven fleets covering different parts of the world, and it maintains more than a dozen permanent installations outside the contiguous United States, with multiple locations in Italy and Japan.

 How big is the navy?

-With around 290 ships in recent years, the U.S. Navy is not the largest in the world, but it’s the most powerful.
-The United States has eleven aircraft carriers, the largest military vessels in the world, while China and Russia each have only one.
+With around 290 ships, the U.S. Navy is not the largest in the world, but it’s the most powerful.
+The United States has eleven aircraft carriers, the largest military vessels in the world, while rivals China and Russia have three and one, respectively.
 However, such numerical comparisons are of limited value, and defense analysts caution that the yardstick should be whether the navy, as well as other services, are equipped to fulfill the country’s security and foreign policy objectives.

-A rationale for U.S. forces in recent decades has been defending against the rise of adversaries that could deny the United States access to important allies and markets in Europe and Asia.
-“The traditional U.S. goal of preventing the emergence of a regional hegemon in one part of Eurasia or another has been a major reason why the U.S. military is structured with force elements that enable it to cross broad expanses of ocean and air space and then conduct sustained, large-scale military operations upon arrival,” says a recent report on the U.S. Navy [PDF] by the Congressional Research Service.
-In its latest National Security Strategy, President Donald J. Trump’s administration listed China, Russia, Iran, and North Korea [PDF] as top threats to the United States.
+A rationale for U.S. forces in recent decades has been defending against the rise of adversaries that could deny the United States access to important allies and markets in Asia and Europe.
+“The traditional U.S. goal of preventing the emergence of a regional hegemon in one part of Eurasia or another has been a major reason why the U.S. military is structured with force elements that enable it to cross broad expanses of ocean and air space and then conduct sustained, large-scale military operations upon arrival,” says a 2024 report [PDF] by the Congressional Research Service.
+In its latest National Security Strategy [PDF], President Joe Biden’s administration listed outcompeting China, constraining Russia, and reigning in weapons proliferation in Iran and North Korea as the United States’ top global priorities.

 Who leads the navy?

 The navy bureaucracy is led by a civilian, the secretary of the navy, and a senior military officer, the chief of naval operations (CNO).
 The Marine Corps also falls under the Department of the Navy but has its own senior officer, the commandant of the Marine Corps.
-Both the CNO and the commandant serve along with the heads of the air force, army, and national guard as members of the Joint Chiefs of Staff, a group that advises the president and secretary of defense on military matters.
+Both the CNO and the commandant serve alongside the heads of the air force, army, and National Guard as members of the Joint Chiefs of Staff, a group that advises the president and secretary of defense on military matters.

 The chiefs, however, do not have operational command over their services.
 The chain of command runs from the president to the secretary of defense to the combatant commanders, with the chairman of the Joint Chiefs of Staff serving as a conduit.
-There are ten combatant commands, six geographic and four functional, all led by four-star officers.
-Some commands, such as the Indo-Pacific Command (formerly Pacific Command), have been dominated by one service, in this case the navy.
+There are eleven combatant commands—seven geographic and four functional—all led by four-star officers.
+Some commands, such as the Indo-Pacific Command (formerly Pacific Command), have been dominated by one service—in this case, the navy.

 The coast guard is a military service but not part of the navy, although it often partners closely with it in situations that have a constabulary component, such as international sanctions enforcement.
-For instance, the coast guard has in recent months conducted high-profile operations with the navy in the Asia-Pacific region.
+For instance, the coast guard has conducted high-profile operations with the navy in the Asia-Pacific region, such as stopping illegal oil and coal shipments that violated UN sanctions on North Korea.
 It is a component of the Department of Homeland Security but can operate as an arm of the navy during wartime.

 How does the navy deploy?